10 CHEAP Hotels in Banff That Are Cozy and Comfortable

 Elk+Avenue / Cheap Hotels in Banff

 We’ve enjoyed staying at the Elk+Avenue a few times, and although it’s not the cheapest hotel on Banff Avenue, it’s far from the most expensive.
-Elk+Ave has a fantastic location and modern rooms that anyone will feel at home at.
+Elk+Ave has a fantastic location and modern rooms where anyone will feel at home.

 On-site amenities include complimentary WiFi, a sauna, lockers for storing ski equipment, and a gift shop.
 A buffet breakfast is served each morning and features both hot and cold items.
 There’s underground heated parking, a real treat in Banff in winter.